vi6jm/elin/README.md

 Thanks
 ------
-A special thanks to the fennel contributers and hotpot.nvim for the hard work necessary to make this project viable and inspiration.
+A special thanks to the fennel contributors and hotpot.nvim for the hard work necessary to make this project viable and inspiration.
 Thanks also to fennel-ls and fennel-ls-nvim-docs.